PeqNP/SimpleViewModel/README.md

 Additional benefits:

 - Know where a signal originates from.
 Avoid the "infinite sink" problem when debugging (e.g. `RxSwift`).
+  - In order to support `async` all `Input` signals are now executed on a thread using `Task`.
+Additional logging facilities have been added to indicate where a signal originates.
+You may also place a breakpoint in `ViewModelInterface.send(...)` to interrogate the call stack.
 - Pass-thru child signals to parent view models with ease.
 No complicated wiring.
 Use delegation, a pattern that has been used for decades.
 Refer to `ProductViewController` for an example.
 - Debounce and filter signals to your view model.
 - `TestWaiter` provides a flexible way to wait for conditions to occur before the test continues.
 Useful for asynchronous calls.

 The sample project also provides several examples for the following patterns:

 - Dependency injection.
 Use `Swinject` and the `@Dependency` property wrapper.
-Refer to `ProductViewModel` for an example.
+Refer to `ProductViewModel`.
 - Protocol witness pattern used for stubbing network requests.
-Please refer to the `ProductService` class, within the sample project, for an example.
+Refer to `ProductService`.
-- Network to domain transform
+- Protocol oriented pattern.
+Refer to `SimpleViewModelAsyncTaskTests`.
+- Network to domain transform.
+Refer to `ProductService` and search for `extension SKU` to see how a network response is transformed into domain model.
 - Project organization.
 The organization of this project has worked for very large iOS teams.
 Every group such as `App`, `Domain`, `Foundation`, etc. would be their own module.
+- `async` library for network calls.
+Refer to `SimpleViewModelAsyncTests`.
+- Consolidated error handling via `thrownError`.
+Refer to `SimpleViewModelAsyncTests`.
+It's the last test in the first test function.
 - A handful of helpful extensions for `Array`, `UIView`, etc.
+- Easily filter signals in a variety of ways.
+You can configure your view model to:
+  - allow only one `Input` to be processed at a time via `filterAll() -> Bool`
+  - ignore repeated `Input`s from processing until first `Input` has finished via `filter() -> [Input]`.
+Usage: If a button makes a network request and must wait until request is finished.
+  - allow speific `Input` to filter all other `Input`s until its operation has finished.
+Usage: Adding an item to your bag and ignore all `Input`s operation is finished.

 ## Introduction